hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 defaults that should function reasonably well if the user does not want to configure the power plant too often.

 This means that we need a script that regularly checks the configuration file and sets the mode.
-We'll use a cron job for this, and run it on a cheap VPS.
+We use a cron job for this, and run it on a cheap VPS.

+#### Communication protocol

-Setting the power plant mode is a bit tricky, because the manufacturer does not provide any public API for that.
+The power plant manufacturer does not provide any public API for setting the power plant mode.
-Hence, we needed to figure out what endpoints are called from the manufacturer's UI.
+Hence, we had to reverse-engineer it from their UI.

-This is also a potential point of failure, because the API might change and break our script.
-On the positive side, we do not have to interact with the power plant directly via some exotic protocol.
+On the positive side, we can use HTTP requests to call the manufacturer's server, and we do not have to interact with the power plant directly via some exotic protocol.
+But that is probably the only convenient part about it.

-I.e. we can just use HTTP requests.
+My brother had to become a bit of a cryptographer to figure out what the UI does.
+Just to give you an idea:
+ - The API is not documented.
+ - You can't rely on the status code to tell you if the request was successful.
+It always returns 200 (success) status code.
+ - The response body is a list of numbers.
+Each number corresponds to a setting.
+You have to figure out which number is which setting based on their order.
+ - The response body contains some Chinese characters.
+Translating them can give you a hint about what the response means.

+And obviously, since the API is non-public, it can change any time.
+Before we managed to finish the implementation, there was at least one braking change.

+The reverse-engineering process is fascinating and it would probably deserve its own article.
+I'll try to convince my brother to write it.

+#### UI

 Forcing the user to upload configuration to the server might be too much of a stretch, so we use a rudimentary Telegram-based API for this.